 Voluntary sales of goods or services to voluntary buyers yield prices generally consistent with fair market values and are generally efficiency enhancing.
 In addition, in the case of sales of companies with dispersed shareholders, the sole owner standard is accepted in practice and is also strongly advocated as a theory consistent with economic efficiencies.
 The standard helps construct a governance mechanism for control transactions that involve target companies with dispersed shareholders, which suffer from collective action and asymmetric information problems.

 However, since controller freezeouts are bilateral monopolies, there are no market mechanisms to derive freezeout prices.
 And controller freezeouts are efficiency increasing if effected at prices more than the intrinsic value of the shares.
 Minority shareholders have no option to force a sale to a third party willing to pay a higher price than the controller.
 Conversely, if the prices are below such values, they are likely to be efficiency decreasing.
 While the stakes of the controller and minority shareholders related to the price are quite high, the direct social welfare implications are likely to be positive regardless of the actual price, so long as the price is no less than the shares’ intrinsic value.
 In addition, a controller freezeout is a bilateral monopoly with identical supply and demand.
-In these transactions, price disputes and negotiations above intrinsic value are likely to be zero-sum games.
+In these transactions, price disputes and negotiations above intrinsic value are largely zero-sum games.
 There is less justification to expend social resources, such as judicial resources, to determine the exact price of a controller freezeout.
 Moreover, so long as freezeout prices are more than the intrinsic value of the shares, the need to stop or reform transactions through preliminary injunctions, or another form of anticipatory adjudication, decreases or entirely disappears; post transaction damage and other monetary relief is more consistent with efficiency.

 The same analysis does not necessarily apply to a controller freezeout as the second step of a third party two-step acquisition.
 In these cases, a transaction with the highest bidder is likely to be the most efficiency enhancing.